 Having sickle cell disease (SCD) increases your risk for severe illness from COVID-19.
-Ha disorders, like thalassemia, may increase your risk for severe illness from COVID-19.
+Ha disorders, like thalassemia, might increase your risk for severe illness from COVID-19.

-- Ask your healthcare provider about telemedicine or remote healthcare visits, and kn emergency department. - Work with your healthcare provider to manage medicines and therapies for your dis chelation therapy, blood transfusions, and prescriptions for pain management) and you may have (such as diabetes, high blood pressure, and arthritis).
+- Ask your healthcare provider about telemedicine or remote healthcare visits, and emergency department. - Work with your healthcare provider to manage medicines and therapies for your c hydroxyurea, chelation therapy, blood transfusions, and prescriptions for pain ma health condition you may have (such as diabetes, high blood pressure, and arthriti

-- If you don't have a healthcare provider, contact your nearest community health cerdepartment. - Try to prevent vaso-occlusive episodes or pain crises by avoiding possible triggers. - Review CDC's healthy living with SCD guide or our healthy living with thalassemia guhealthy. - Find SCD resources and thalassemia resources to help navigate care and increase kr SCD and thalassemia. - Let friends and family know about the need for healthy blood donors.
+If you don't have a healthcare provider, contact your nearest community health c department.

+Try to prevent vaso-occlusive episodes or pain crises by avoiding possible triggers.

+Review CDC's healthy living with SCD guide or our healthy living with thalassemia ξ stay healthy.

+Find SCD resources and thalassemia resources to help navigate care and increase of SCD and thalassemia.

+Let friends and family know about the need for healthy blood donors.